Mayurdpatil67/springboot-kafka-userdriver/README.md

 # Cab Book - Kafka Demo (Driver & User)

-This is a **basic implementation of Apache Kafka** using Spring Boot to demonstrate real-time communication between a **cab driver** and a **user**.It is intended for educational purposes, to help understand the core concepts of Kafka in a microservices-like setup, check out more.
+This is a **basic implementation of Apache Kafka** using Spring Boot to demonstrate real-time communication between a **cab driver** and a **user**.It is intended for educational purposes, to help understand the core concepts of Kafka in a microservices-like setup, check out more

 ---